joabm/MemeMe-2.0/README.md

   - Depencendies

  ## Description
+  - This presents a library of shared memes to the user in either a table or collection view.
+  - The user can get a detailed view of each meme by tapping on a meme.
-  - This app allows a user to select a picture from the photo library or camera and create a meme by typing into the top and bottom text fields.
+  - The app allows a user to select a picture from the photo library or camera and create a meme by typing into the top and bottom text fields.
+  - The user can delete a meme from the library by swiping to the left in the table view.

  ## How to Use
   - load the app into Xcode to begin working with the app.